 The University of California standard to which candidates are held uses the language "superior intellectual attainment" to describe the candidate's record of teaching and research.
-The measurement of 's work against this standard requires careful analysis of the teaching record and of the significance of the research: Has the work made a substantial impact?
-Has the thinking of others in the field been changed by the work?
+The measurement of 's work against this standard requires careful analysis of the teaching record and of the significance of the professional and/or scholarly activity: Has the work made a substantial impact beyond individual classroom settings?
+Has the work begun to change the thinking of others in the field?
 Your response will be most useful to the department's deliberations if it addresses these questions in analytical detail.
 Please note that in regards to scholarly activity, review committees on campus focus on accepted publications when determining whether or not the standard has been met.